Skip to content

 How it works

-Scarf gathers web traffic insights via a simple transparent tracking pixel.
-You copy an <img> tag from Scarf into your project's README, docs, or any other web property, and any time a user loads the image from us, Scarf will look up any business metadata associated with the address and surface that information to you (and only you) via your free Scarf account.
-Scarf does not store the IP address itself, so no personally identifiable information is collected.
+Scarf gathers web traffic insights via a simple transparent, cookie-free, tracking pixel.
+You copy an tag from Scarf into your project's README, docs, website, or any other web property.
+Any time a user views content with your Scarf pixel, Scarf will look up any business metadata associated with the address and surface that information to you (and only you) via your Scarf account.
+Scarf does not store the IP address itself, so no personally identifiable information is retained.

 Creating a pixel